-You can also choose to filter out short contigs from the upload by selecting the checkbox and choosing the minimum length from the dropdown box in the options settings.
+You can also choose to filter out short contigs selecting the checkbox and choosing the minimum length from the dropdown box in the options settings.
+You can also choose to filter out sequences containing only homopolymeric runs which can be produced artefactually by some assembler versions.